auth0-sandbox/auth0-application-development/module02-instructions.md

 1. Well, we were not completely truthful!
 In order to make the API call you have to pass the access token, that is the whole point of the exercise.
+Locate the middleware registration that beings with *app.get("/", async (req, res) => {*, the one we were just looking at above.

-To send the bearer token add this line to the *headers* in the configuration we were just looking at for the call to fetch (below 'Content-Type' and 'Accept'):
+1. To send the bearer token add this line to the *headers* in the configuration we were just looking at for the call to fetch (below 'Content-Type' and 'Accept'):

     ```js
     'Authorization': `Bearer ${req.oidc.accessToken.access_token}`
     ```

+    Note the grave accents (`) around the JavaScript template literal (the value); they are not single quotation marks!

+1. Locate the registration for the expenses endpoint: *app.get("/expenses", requiresAuth(), async (req, res, next) => {*.
+Add the same authorization header we just did in the previous step to the headers in this endpoint as well.

 1. In the Run/Debug panel make sure *Launch Module 2: ACME FM* is selected as the launch configuration and launch the program.